• Skip to primary navigation

 And most importantly don't overcook it.
 Test with a meat thermometer earlier than you think.
 Put the thermometer into the meat only, avoiding the bone.
 Pork should be cooked to 145°F.

-• There are so many side dishes that would go well with pork but some that I recommend would be Roasted Celery or Marinated Asparagus.
+There are so many side dishes that would go well with pork but some that I recommend would be Parmesan Green Beans or Roasted Asparagus and Carrots.
+These can cook in the oven while you grill the pork.

 Pork steaks and broccoli on white platter.